riturajshakti/super-easy-validator/README.md

 # Introduction

 **`super-easy-validator`** a super simple npm package which helps in validation in much simpler way.
-Its inspired by laravel validator but its even better, as you are going see it very soon.
+Its inspired by laravel validator but its even better, also its more powerful than express-validator.

 Please write any issues on github if you found any.
 Don't hesitate to suggest any new features if you have any idea.